Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Experiments

 \subsection{Setup and Baselines}

-\textbf{Platforms.} Evaluation is conducted in simulation (Gazebo Fortress~\cite{gazebo} with a UR5e manipulator on a mobile base).
+\textbf{Platforms.} Evaluation is conducted in simulation (Gazebo Fortress~\citep{gazebo} with a UR5e manipulator on a mobile base).
 Simulation enables controllable policy variation, replayable anomaly injection, and scalable scenario construction.
-The framework is designed for real-robot deployment, but real-world validation is deferred to future work.
+The framework is designed for real-robot deployment, but real-world validation remains future work.